reo-yamashita/photo_cloud/README.md

-# CRA_pwa_template
-This is cra pwa template with tailwindcss.
+This app was bootstrapped with Create React App.